 Enrollment Deposits for Returning Students

 All residential undergraduate students (including adult Horizon students who choose to live on campus) are required to pay a $400 non-refundable deposit by April 1 to secure on-campus housing.
 Residential graduate students must pay a $200 nonrefundable housing deposit when they turn in their Graduate Housing Application.
 Graduate students may pick up applications from the manager of graduate services and turn them in to the director of housing and residence life.
 For additional information about the deposit, call the Business Office at (540) 362-6471.
-For more information about the Room Assignment Process, also known as the housing lottery, see the Room Assignments policy.
+For more information about the Room Assignment Process, also known as the housing lottery, see the Housing Assignments policy.

-Trash, luggage, and other items are not allowed in the corridors and/or stairwells of residence halls or outside of the apartments.
+Corridors and stairwells: Trash, luggage, and other items are not allowed in the corridors and/or stairwells of residence halls or outside of the apartments.
 Unclaimed trash, luggage, and other items will be held under the responsibility of the hall/house/row as a whole, and fines for removal will be billed accordingly.
 Items left in the halls may be discarded with permission from the director of housing and residence life (regardless of student permission) after 48 hours.
-Additionally, based on fire safety code, items are prohibited to hang from ceilings and exposed pipes.
+Nothing may be put directly on the walls or on the ceiling of corridors or stairwells.

 Disregarding these policies constitutes a potential fire hazard.
 Any student who violates these policies may be fined $25 per incident.
 Repeated violations will be referred to the Student Conduct Council.
 For additional fire safety information, see Emergency Procedures and Response section of the current Student Handbook.

 The university does not insure students’ personal property against fire, theft, water damage, or other such catastrophes.
 It is wise for students to maintain their own insurance.
 Students should always lock their doors when not in their rooms and should never let another person, aside from their own guest(s), into the residence hall.